-Controlling angry feelings is a challenge for children with autism spectrum disorder, and high-functioning autistic children are no exception.
+Controlling angry feelings is a challenge for children with autism, and high-functioning autistic children are no exception.

 With some patience and understanding, however, your child can learn to successfully deal with anger.